violetresearch/violetresearch.github.io/about.markdown

 permalink: /about/
 ---

 Violet Lab is a research group.
-We design, build, and refine security, autonomous systems, and friendly artificial intelligence.
+We design, build, and refine.
+And we help other companies design, build, and refine too.
+The scope of our work is broad.
+Our primary focus is on autonomous systems, security, and friendly artificial intelligence.

 We would like to hear from anyone with multitasking skills and broad knowledge of the following: